 First Trust Capital Management L.P. serves as the investment adviser to the Fund.
 The Investment Adviser is an investment adviser registered with the SEC under the Investment Advisers Act of 1940, as amended.
 Subject to the general supervision of the Board, and in accordance with the investment objective, policies, and restrictions of the Fund, the Investment Adviser is responsible for the management and operation of the Fund and the investment of the Fund's assets.
-The Investment Adviser provides such services to the Fund pursuant to the Investment Management (the "Investment Management Agreement").
+The Investment Adviser provides such services to the Fund pursuant to the Investment Management Agreement (the "Investment Management Agreement").

 The Investment Management Agreement became effective as of May 31, 2023 and will continue in effect for an initial two-year term.
 Thereafter, the Investment Management Agreement will continue in effect from year to year provided such continuance is specifically approved at least annually by (i) the vote of a majority of the outstanding voting securities of the Fund or a majority of the Board, and (ii) the vote of a majority of the Independent Trustees of the Fund, cast in person at a meeting called for the purpose of voting on such approval.
-A discussion regarding the basis for the Board's approval of the Investment Management Agreement will be available in the Fund's first annual or semi-annual report to Shareholders.
+A discussion regarding the basis for the Board's approval of the Investment Management Agreement is available in the Fund's semi-annual report to Shareholders for the period ended September 30, 2023.

 Pursuant to the Investment Management Agreement, the Fund pays the Investment Adviser a monthly investment management fee ("Investment Management Fee") equal to 1.05% on an annualized basis of the Fund's average daily net assets during the month, subject to certain adjustments.
 The Investment Management Fee will be paid to the Investment Adviser before giving effect to any repurchase of Shares in the Fund effective as of that date, and will decrease the net profits or increase the net losses of the Fund that are credited to its Shareholders.
 NAV means the total value of all assets of the Fund, less an amount equal to all accrued debts, liabilities and obligations of the Fund; provided that for purposes of determining the Investment Management Fee payable to the Investment Adviser for any month, NAV will be calculated prior to any reduction for any fees and expenses of the Fund for that month, including, without limitation, the Investment Management Fee payable to the Investment Adviser for that month.
-The Investment Management Fee will be computed as of the last day of each month, and is due and payable in arrears within ten (10) business days after the end of the month.